mayasrikanth/CS-236G-Project/README.md

-For future deadlines, I plan to include well-documented/user-friendly code for generating novel story prompts and creating illustrations based on these prompts!
+For future deadlines, I plan to include well-documented/user-friendly colab notebook for generating novel story prompts and creating illustrations based on these prompts!